 Running Habit 4: Rolling with the Rollga roller

 Game-changer: There’s some evidence that foam rolling before running can prevent injuries and after running can decrease delayed onset muscle fatigue.
-While the evidence isn’t overwhelming, most mother runners I’ve talked to (and me included) agree that foam rolling feels good and seems to help recovery.
+While the evidence isn’t overwhelming, most mother runners I’ve talked to (and myself included) agree that foam rolling feels good and seems to help recovery.
 The Rollga roller is hands-down my favorite foam roller because it’s like a hybrid of a foam roller and a bunch of lacrosse balls.
 The bumps hit the right spots in the tight muscles and it allows you to roll two legs at a time.
 Anecdotally, this roller has helped my legs feel fresh faster.

 Running Habit 5: Applying CBD Pain Relief Cream